 Ruby (our “Anya”) always had a warm smile for everyone.
 She was an amazing cook, famous for her pastries and Chicken Paprikas.
 She passed away in 2005.

-Bob’s sister Julie works for United Airlines and her husband Mike retired from United.
-Julie is also a licensed Private Pilot.
-They live in Florida with an energetic Vizsla and enjoy traveling the world.
+Bob’s sister Julie is also a licensed Private Pilot.
+She and her husband Mike retired from United Airlines, live in Florida, and enjoy traveling the world.